SpicyIcy00/supabotv38/ADVANCED_DATA_IMPLEMENTATION.md

 - ✅ **FIXED**: All NameError issues resolved with direct SQL implementation
 - ✅ **RENAMED**: "AI Analytics" changed to "Demand Analytics" for clarity
 - ✅ **UPGRADED**: Advanced Statistical System for hidden demand detection with confidence scoring
-- ✅ **OPTIMIZED**: Default parameters tuned for retail focus (30-day lookback, 0.7 confidence threshold)
+- ✅ **OPTIMIZED**: Default parameters tuned for retail focus (30-day lookback)
+- ✅ **ENHANCED**: Removed confidence threshold filtering to show all products with detectable patterns

 The implementation provides a powerful analytics suite that enhances the existing Streamlit app while maintaining all existing functionality and following established coding patterns.
-Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation with fully functional analytics features, including a statistically robust hidden demand detection system optimized for retail data analysis.
+Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation with fully functional analytics features, including a statistically robust hidden demand detection system that shows all products with any detectable pattern, sorted by confidence score for maximum visibility.